 GROW has been developed and popularised by John Whitmore in Coaching for Performance: GROWing Human Potential and Purpose – The Principles and Practice of Coaching and Leadership.

 GROW stands for Goal, Reality, Options, and Way Forward (or Way & Will), and this defines the structure of the coaching conversation:

-Briefly, the GROW model suggests that the coaching conversation starts with stating a Goal, after which the coach helps the coachee gets clarity on where they are in relation to the goal (Reality).
+Briefly, the GROW model suggests that the coaching conversation starts with stating a Goal, after which the coach helps the coachee get clarity on where they are in relation to the goal (Reality).
 The coach and client collaborate to explore Options to reach the goal, concluding with the client deciding how to move forward (Way Forward).

-The model is not linear, the conversation will go through all the four phases during the coaching session, not necessarily in this order; the coach might go back to the goal for example, if the client doesn’t have clarity on it.
+The model is not linear, the conversation will go through all four phases during the coaching session, not necessarily in this order; the coach might go back to the goal for example, if the client doesn’t have clarity on it.

-Other coaching models, created by other individuals or organisations, are ARROW (Aim, Reality, Reflection, Options, Way Forward) – by ICA, GROWER (Goal, Reality, Options, Way Forward, Enrolling, Resources).
+Other coaching models, created by other individuals or organisations, are ARROW (Aim, Reality, Reflection, Options, Way Forward) – by ICA, and GROWER (Goal, Reality, Options, Way Forward, Enrolling, Resources).

 There is no model better than the other, the coach should be working with any he feels comfortable with.
 What’s important is to help the coachee reach their ideal self.